postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > Postman creates a default "Team Workspace" for every team.
 You can rename this workspace, but it cannot be deleted.

+Postman notifies you when activities occur within your team workspace.
+You can opt in to or out of these notifications by selecting your avatar in the upper right and selecting **Notification Preferences**.

 ### Inviting a team member to a workspace

 You can invite team members to join a [new](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) or existing workspace.
 For more details about how to invite a team member to a workspace, see [Sharing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces).

-> Postman will alert you with notifications when activities occur within your team and workspace.
-You can view and opt in to or out of notifications by selecting your avatar in the upper right and selecting **Notification Preferences**.

 ### Finding teams within your organization